jianyangg/SyncUp/README.md

 | :--------------------------------------: | :--------------------------------------: |
 |        Group Event Scheduling Page        |       Suggested Time Slot: 27th June      |

 As expected, the app only suggests the time slot on 27th June for 1330-1430.
-This shows that our app correctly performs the algorithm to only suggest common free timings of the users within the group.
+This shows that `SyncUp` correctly performs the algorithm to only suggest common free timings of the users within the group.

+## Installation Instructions

+To install SyncUp, please follow these steps:

+1. Download the SyncUp APK file from the following link: [SyncUp APK](https://docs.google.com/spreadsheets/d/1hUErlQk9Z9O3w8OTrkZnbDOMF9CEwYTc1YUPhqLF26E/edit?usp=drive_link).

+2. Transfer the APK file to your Android device using any preferred method, such as email, USB cable, or cloud storage.

+3. On your Android device, go to **Settings**.

+4. Navigate to **Security** or **Privacy** (the exact location may vary depending on your device).

+5. Enable the **Unknown Sources** option.
+This allows the installation of apps from sources other than the Google Play Store.

+6. Use a file manager app to locate the transferred SyncUp APK file on your device.

+7. Tap on the APK file to start the installation process.

+8. Review the permissions required by the app and tap **Install** to proceed with the installation.

+9. Wait for the installation to complete.

+10. Once the installation is finished, you can open SyncUp from your app drawer and start using it to manage your schedules and collaborate with others effectively.

+Note: It's important to exercise caution when installing APK files from external sources.
+Ensure that you trust the source and that the APK file hasn't been tampered with for security reasons.

-# Motivation and Aim (from project proposal)
+# Motivation and Aim (Milestone 1 and before)

 ---